 To do this we want to keep a record of some of the best plays we receive and then invite theatre directors to read the plays which most appeal to them.

-We hope to kick start interesting and fulfilling creative relationships between directors and writers who might otherwise never have come into contact with each other.
+We hope to kick start interesting and fulfilling creative relationships between directors and writers who might otherwise never have come into contact.

-From now on, playwrights whose work is not selected to be produced by Bitter Pill, but who we really enjoyed reading, will be invited to become part of The Painkiller Pool.
+From now on, we will invite playwrights of the work we most enjoyed reading to become part of The Painkiller Pool.

 If the playwright is happy to be involved, their short play will be listed in the Pool anonymously.

-Directors can now get in touch to access to the Pool - which will be a password protected place on this website.
+Directors and producers can now get in touch to access to the Pool - which will be a password protected place on this website.

-Playwrights work will remain anonymous until the point at which a director who reads the script wants to be put in touch.
-The playwright will then be able to decide whether they would like to be connected with the director.
+Playwrights work will remain anonymous until the point at which someone reads the script wants to be put in touch.
+The playwright will then be able to decide whether they would like to be put in touch.
 We think playwright's anonymity is really important because it allows for the connection to be purely based on the work.

 The purpose of the pool is to help support new these connections and our only hope is that it leads to future collaborations.

-If you would like to become one of the directors who have access to The Painkiller Pool please apply through our directors portal - here.
+If you would like to have access to The Painkiller Pool please apply through our portal - here.

 This opportunity will have no application deadline.